 FOR EXAMPLE: A squat with a rotational hold facing the front... challenges the quads and the deep fiber of the flexors.
 A squat with a rotational hold facing the side challenges the quads but also the deep fiber of the abductors because of the rotational force.

 Dynamic rotation without resistance prepares your muscles for full lengthening.
 Pure rotation can be added to any functional exercise.

 Adding upper or lower body resistance bands to a free-moving rotational plate challenges the anti-rotation role of the core.

 When you have hip mobility the leg rotates freely without the pelvis moving.
 You can strengthen hip mobility in any plane of motion with free rotation... or by using rotational preloads to fully load and fully unload the muscle.

 Hip stability is about equalizing muscle length.
 Rotational work creates a full lengthening muscle contraction to keep the hip muscles balanced.
 Since most injuries result from an inability to counter force while lengthening... you are not only improving stabilization power but also preempting injury.

 If you have a weak link ... you'll feel it first.
 But don't worry ..StandingFirm® specializes in weak links.
 You'll strengthen the entire kinetic chain when you mind your alignment and don't play into your "strong" position.

 Anti-rotation exercises use the proprioceptive lengthening power of isometric diagonal resistance.
-When you perform anti-rotation exercises you lengthen deep tight muscle fiber in the targeted muscle and condition the hips and core to maintain alignment.
+When you perform isometric anti-rotation exercises you lengthen deep tight muscle fiber in the targeted muscle and condition the lower body and core to maintain alignment.